-Current tax charges are based on taxable income for the year, which differs from the income before tax reported because taxable income excludes items that are taxable or deductible in other years, and items that are never taxable or deductible.
+Current tax charges are based on taxable income for the year, which differs from the income before tax reported because taxable income excludes items that are never taxable or deductible.
 The Bank's liability for current tax is calculated at tax rates that have been enacted at the reporting date.

-Notes to the Financial Statements Year ended 31 October 2020 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2021 (Expressed in Jamaican dollars unless otherwise indicated)

-(q) Income taxes (continued)
+(q) Income and deferred taxes (continued)